tenkeyaikoukaint/python-text-games-and-tools/README.md

 ## Lining shoot (needs pygame)
 clear blocks with arrange line

-## python mml to wav editor
+## Python mml to wav editor

-## python morse code wav writer
+## Python morse code wav writer

-## Python tiny japanese environment for airgap
+## Python tiny Japanese environment for airgap
 It can use hiragana and katakana

 ## Python quiz game framework

-## Adventure of the pop pop boatext based adventure game with number choice (Japanese)
+## Adventure of the pop pop boat a text based adventure game with number choice (Japanese)

 ## Bistro simulation from Frazer management simulation games by J.Ronald Frazer